 A massive earthquake has hit the north-east of Japan, triggering a tsunami that has caused extensive damage.

 Japanese television showed cars, ships and even buildings being swept away by a vast wall of water after the 8.9-magnitude earthquake.
+The quake has sparked fires in several areas including Tokyo.
+At least 32 people were killed, officials said.

 It struck about 250 miles (400km) from the capital at a depth of 20 miles.
 There have been powerful aftershocks.